-If you have set up a printer as described in Chapter 3, then selecting Print will produce a print out whatever text is on the screen.
-If you select Print without a suitable printer on-line, you will hear a beep and see an error message to that effect.
-A serial printer can be used after an appropriate operating system call in Help.
-The printer itself can be configured before the Domesday Discs are booted up or via a machine code printer driver called from System (within Help).
+If you have set up a printer as described in Chapter 3, then selecting Print will produce a printout of whichever caption is on the screen.
+If you select Print without a suitable printer on-line, the system will "hang".
+A printer can be used after an appropriate operating system call in Help.
+The printer itself can be configured before the Domesday Discs are booted up or via the PRINTER command from System within Help.

 To print out the next screen, page forward and re-select Print.
 Only the most straightforward type of printing is produced without, for example, highlights.
-For more complicated results, first save the captions to floppy disc with the Write option.
+For more complicated results, first save the captions to disc with the Write option.

-To record the text on the screen to magnetic disc, select Write from the menu bar.
-You are asked to confirm that the drive is ready with key [R] for 'Ready'.
+To record the text of the caption on the screen to magnetic disc, select Write from the menu bar.
+You are asked to confirm that the drive is ready with key [R] for "Ready".
 Pressing any other key will cancel the command.
-If you press [R] and a suitable drive and disc is not connected to the micro, the system will 'hang': i.e. it will freeze and not respond to any more commands.
+If you press [R] and a suitable drive and disc are not connected to the Nimbus, you will get an appropriate error message.
 If you cannot correct the problem (e.g. by closing the drive door), there is no alternative to booting up the video disc again.
-Downloading is only possible to an ADFS-format disc.
-If an ADFS error occurs (e.g. 'Disc full'), this will be displayed at the top of the screen for three seconds.

 Text is stored in a simple ASCII format with no control characters.
-In this form it can be read into VIEW or most word processing systems.
+In this form it can be read into most word-processing systems.
 For details of this and the file names used, see Appendix III.
 Please take note, however, of the copyright warning in Chapter 3.